Redpanda Console

 - broker-2.mycompany.com:19092

-Note: Please ensure that the server where you are currently installing Redpanda Console can access the servers where the Broker nodes specified in the configuration file are located.
+Note: Ensure that the server where you are currently installing Redpanda Console can access the servers where the Broker nodes in the configuration file are located.

 For more detailed settings, refer to the official documentation: Redpanda Console Configuration [6].
-After completing the configuration, you need to set environment variables so that the Redpanda Console executable can access the configuration file information and start the Redpanda Console:
+After the configuration is completed, you need to set environment variables so that the Redpanda Console executable can obtain the configuration file information and start the Redpanda Console:

 # Set Env